MMartinelli-hub/GutBrainIE_Pipeline/README.md

 ### JSON Format

-The annotations	and	relations are also stored in JSON format, providing a more structured representation that is easier to process programmatically.
+The predicted entities and relations are also stored in JSON format, providing a more structured representation that is easier to process programmatically.
 The JSON structure includes all the fields included in the PubTator format, and it is structured as follows:
 ```
 {
     "33955443": {